Sizye/Main-project/README.md

   ./lexer [input.txt] [output.txt]
     ```
 Then write any string from I toy programming language and program will return program in tokens.

+# ALL PULL REQUESTS IN MAIN MUST COMPLETE PARSING OF ULTIMATE_TEST.txt OR REPORT ACTUAL ERROR IN TEST ITSELF.